Best daily deals

 The IP67 rating protects the speaker from dust, dirt, and water.

-Sure, it’s not actually using AirPods in the shower, but the best way to listen to music in the shower is to use something made for that purpose, like a speaker.
-There are plenty of shower-proof speakers on the market that will make your washroom sound like a concert hall, so go grab one of those before you toss your AirPods — figuratively or literally — down the drain.
+Sure, it’s not actually using AirPods in the shower, but the best way to listen to music in the shower is to use something made for that purpose, like a shower speaker.
+Plenty of shower-proof speakers on the market will make your washroom sound like a concert hall, so grab one before you toss your AirPods — figuratively or literally — down the drain.
 AirPods aren’t meant to be blasted with water, so don’t do that.
 Plan for your environment.

 JBL Clip 4